csswizardry/csswizardry.github.com/_posts/2017-11-10-relative-requirements.md

   pixel-perfection?
 For [Gov.uk](https://www.gov.uk/), striking visuals are clearly less important than usability, but if we’re building a site to promote a luxury hotel, we need to be focusing on lavish design.
-* **Accessibility:** Of course, accessibility is always important—we should always be building accessible sites and applications—but accessibility still needs to be subjected to the same grading as everything else.
+* **Accessibility:** Of course, accessibility is always important — we should always be building accessible sites and applications — but accessibility still needs to be subjected to the same grading as everything else.

 Feel free to use these traits as-is, or use them as a basis for your own.